Guild of Dungeoneering

 Guild of Dungeoneering is a dungeon crawl role-playing video game developed by Gambrinous and published by Versus Evil.
 The game was released for Microsoft Windows and OS X on July 14, 2015.

 Gameplay

 Guild of Dungeoneering is a dungeon crawl role-playing video game with turn-based combat and card game mechanics.
+The player places cards to build the dungeon around the hero.

 Release

 Guild of Dungeoneering was released for Microsoft Windows and OS X on July 14, 2015.

 Reception

 Guild of Dungeoneering received average reviews from professional critics upon release.
 Aggregate review website Metacritic assigned a score of 72/100.
 IGN awarded it a score of 7.0 out of 10, saying "Guild of Dungeoneering is a fun and interesting approach to turn-based dungeon crawlers."